Recreational Marijuana Market

-The company is aggressively looking for ways to expand its global empire and currently has operations and/or sales and participants in Germany, Denmark, Italy, and Australia.
+The company is aggressively looking for ways to expand its global empire, and it currently has operations and/or sales in Germany, Denmark, Italy, and Australia.

-To that end, on September 12, Aurora announced it acquired Agropro UAB, Europe’s largest producer, processor, and supplier of certified organic hemp and hemp products.
+On September 12, Aurora announced that it had acquired UAB Agropro, Europe’s largest producer, processor, and supplier of certified organic hemp and hemp products.
 (Source: “Aurora Cannabis Acquires Europe’s Largest Organic Hemp Company,” Cision, September 12, 2018.)

-Up next on this marijuana penny stocks list is Hexo Corp, which produces and distributes medical marijuana products.
-One of Canada’s lowest-cost producers, Hexo is rapidly increasing its production capacity, ensuring it can be a leader in the use of recreational marijuana.
+Another notable marijuana penny stock is HEXO Corp (OTCMKTS:HYYDF, TSE:HEXO), which produces and distributes medical marijuana products.
+One of Canada’s lowest-cost producers, HEXO is rapidly increasing its production capacity, ensuring it can be a leader in recreational marijuana.

-The company currently operates with over 310,000 square feet of production capacity with construction on another 1,000,000-square-foot expansion set to be complete by the end of 2018.
+The company currently operates with over 310,000 square feet of production capacity, with construction of another 1,000,000-square-foot expansion set to be complete by the end of this year.

-On September 10, 2018, Hexo announced it acquired an interest in a 2,004,000-square-foot facility in Belleville, Ontario.
+On September 10, HEXO announced it had acquired an interest in a 2,004,000-square-foot facility in Belleville, Ontario.
 This is the company’s first facility established outside of its native Quebec.
 (Source: “HEXO acquires interest in 2M sq. ft. facility in Belleville, Ontario to create R&D and manufacturing centre of excellence,” GlobeNewswire, September 10, 2018.)

 Green Organic Dutchman Holdings Ltd

-Mississauga, Ontario-based Green Organic Dutchman Holdings Ltd (TGOD) is a research development marijuana penny stock licensed under the Access to Cannabis for Medical Purposes Regulations (ACMPR) to cultivate medical cannabis.
+Mississauga, Ontario-based Green Organic Dutchman Holdings Ltd (OTCMKTS:TGODF, TSE:TGOD) is a research development marijuana penny stock licensed to cultivate medical cannabis under the Access to Cannabis for Medical Purposes Regulations (ACMPR).

-The company grows high-quality, organic cannabis with a funded capacity of 170,000 kilograms (374,785 pounds) and is building 1,382,000 square feet of cultivation facilities in Ontario, Quebec, and Jamaica.
+The company grows high-quality, organic cannabis with a funded capacity of 170,000 kilograms (374,785 pounds), and it is building 1,382,000 square feet of cultivation facilities in Ontario, Quebec, and Jamaica.

-TGOD has developed a strategic partnership with Aurora Cannabis Inc with Aurora investing approximately CA$78.1 million (US$60.11 million) for a 20% off-take agreement on Canadian production.
-The company has raised approximately CA$350.0 million (US$270.0 million) and has over 20,000 shareholders.
+Green Organic has developed a strategic partnership with Aurora Cannabis, with Aurora investing approximately CA$78.1 million (US$60.1 million) for a 20% off-take agreement on Canadian production.
+The company has raised approximately CA$350.0 million (US$270.0 million), and has over 20,000 shareholders.

-On September 12, 2018, TGOD announced the launch of its premium, certified organic cannabis brand.
+On September 12, Green Organic announced the launch of its premium, certified organic cannabis brand.
 This is, the company says, a pivotal step for it becoming the largest organic cannabis brand in the world.
 (Source: “The Green Organic Dutchman Launches Its Premier Certified Organic Cannabis Brand,” The Green Organic Dutchman Holdings Ltd, September 12, 2018.)

-Its holdings include Anandia Labs, Bodhi Research, Bas Research, GreenRock Botanicals, DermaLeaf Skincare, Soul Sugar Kitchen, Best Buds Animal Health, Freya Intimacy Spray, and others.
+Its holdings include Anandia, Bodhi Research Group, Bas Research, Inc., GreenRock Botanicals, DermaLeaf Skincare, Soul Sugar Kitchen, Best Buds Animal Health, and Freya Intimacy Spray.

 Liberty Health Sciences Inc

-Toronto-based Liberty Health Sciences Inc is engaged in the production and distribution of medical marijuana in the growing U.S. cannabis market.
+Toronto-based Liberty Health Sciences Inc (OTCMKTS:LHSIF, CNSX:LHS) is engaged in the production and distribution of medical marijuana in the expanding U.S. cannabis market.
 Right now, however, it primarily serves Florida.
 (Source: “Investor Relations,” Liberty Health Sciences Inc, last accessed September 12, 2018.)

-It has a strategic partnership with Veterans Cannabis Project to support various research projects focused on the treatment of service-related trauma with cannabis-derived products.
+Liberty Health has a strategic partnership with the Veterans Cannabis Project to support various research projects focused on treating service-related trauma with cannabis-derived products.

-It has also entered into an exclusive Management Agreement with Chestnut Hill Tree Farm LLC, a Florida nursery authorized by the Florida Department of Health, Office of Compassionate Use, as a dispensing organization of medical cannabis to patients in need in the State of Florida.
+The company has entered into an exclusive management agreement with Chestnut Hill Tree Farm, LLC (aka Chestnut Hill Nursery, LLC), a Florida nursery authorized by the Florida Department of Health, Office of Compassionate Use as a dispensing organization of medical cannabis to patients in the state.

 MPX Bioceutical Corp

-MPX Bioceutical Corp produces medical marijuana and pharma-grade products in North America.
+MPX Bioceutical Corp (OTCMKTS:MPXEF, CNSX:MPX) produces medical marijuana and pharma-grade products in North America.

-The company’s foundation is built on its profitable operations in Arizona, where it has three fully operational Health for Life and The Holistic Center dispensaries.
+The company is built on the foundation of its profitable operations in Arizona, where it has three fully operational Health for Life and The Holistic Center dispensaries.
 In Nevada, it operates GreenMart, a fully licensed cultivation production and wholesale cannabis business.
 (Source: “Overview,” MPX Bioceutical Corp, last accessed September 12, 2018.)

 Supreme Cannabis Company Inc

-Last on our list of marijuana penny stocks is Supreme Cannabis Company Inc. It engages in the production of medical cannabis in Canada and is preparing for the legalization of recreational marijuana.
-The company’s portfolio includes its wholly-owned subsidiary and flagship brand, 7ACRES.
+Last on our list of marijuana penny stocks is Supreme Cannabis Company Inc (OTCMKTS:SPRWF, CVE:FIRE).
+It produces medical cannabis in Canada and is preparing for the legalization of recreational marijuana.
+The company’s portfolio includes its wholly-owned subsidiary and flagship brand 7ACRES.

-On September 10, Supreme announced that 7ACRES entered into a supply agreement to provide dried cannabis to Tilray Canada Ltd., a subsidiary of Tilray Inc. The value of this initial supply agreement is estimated to be in excess of CA$2.0 million (US$1.5 million).
+On September 10, Supreme Cannabis announced that 7ACRES entered into a supply agreement to provide dried cannabis to Tilray Canada Ltd., a subsidiary of Tilray Inc. The initial supply agreement is estimated to be worth more than CA$2.0 million (US$1.5 million).
 (Source: “Supreme Cannabis Signs Cannabis Supply Agreement With Tilray,” Supreme Cannabis Company Inc, September 10, 2018.)

-Marijuana stocks, both recreational and medicinal, are on a tear, mainly because the use of recreational marijuana will be legal in Canada on October 17, 2018.
+Marijuana stocks, both recreational and medicinal, are on a tear, mainly because the use of recreational marijuana will become legal in Canada on October 17.

-But while much of the focus is on the top four recreational marijuana stocks, a large number of undervalued—some would say cheap—medical and recreational marijuana penny stocks like the ones listed above are worth a second, and even first, look.
+While much of the focus is on the top four recreational marijuana stocks, a large number of undervalued—some would say cheap—medical and recreational marijuana penny stocks are worth looking at.